nvramamoorthy/Data-Cleaning-Assignment/CodeBook.md

 Coded to perform the other steps mentioned below.

-###Step2   :Extracts only the measurements on the mean and standard deviation for each measurement.
+###Step 2   :Extracts only the measurements on the mean and standard deviation for each measurement.

-###Step3   : Uses descriptive activity names to name the activities in the data set
+###Step 3   : Uses descriptive activity names to name the activities in the data set

-###Step4   :Appropriately labels the data set with descriptive activity names.
+###Step 4   :Appropriately labels the data set with descriptive activity names.

+The file mergedData.txt is created.

-### Step5  :Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+###Step 5  :Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The file dataWithMeans.txt is created.

+###Output :

+Files are available in the working directory - UCI-HAR-Dataset

+        mergedData.txt

+        dataWithMeans.txt